setupyourskills/dew-catngo/README.md

 2. After choosing a category, a second picker appears showing all notes from that category.

-3. Selecting a note opens it immediately in the current buffer.
+3. Selecting a note opens it immediately in a new buffer.

 ## Collaboration and Compatibility